ramtin2e/SOC-Automation/README.md

 # Tools Used

-Wazuh / TheHive: Open-source security monitoring for event analysis and compliance management.
+Wazuh: Open-source security monitoring for event analysis and compliance management.

+TheHive: Incident alert system vital to the SOC functionality.

 Shuffle: Orchestration platform for automating security tool workflows.